wwwlicious/servicestack-eventstore/ReadMe.md

                         	.SetRetryPolicy(new[] {1.Seconds(), 3.Seconds(), 5.Seconds()}));
                 	});
 ```
-Alternatively, we can also tell the plugin to use an <a href="https://en.wikipedia.org/wiki/Exponential_backoff">exponential back-off</a> to multiplicatively increase the duration to wait, for a specified total number of retry attempts, before attempting to resubscribe:
+Alternatively, we can also tell the plugin to use an <a href="https://en.wikipedia.org/wiki/Exponential_backoff">exponential back-off</a> to multiplicatively increase the time to wait, for a specified maximum number of retry attempts, before attempting to resubscribe:

 ```csharp
 var settings = new SubscriptionSettings()